 What is difference between hand times and FAT times under the best possible testing conditions?

-equipment and process used in the 2011, 2012, 2013 NFL Scouting Combines and is planned for the 2014
+equipment and process used in the NFL Scouting Combine every year since 2011.

-NFL Scouting Combine.
 Although the other timing FAT start methods listed above are viable, the position start was selected because it is has been used at the NFL Scouting combine and anything different could bias the data.
 The FAT electronics provided by Zybek Sports are also tested and fully traceable to the Atomic Clock located at the National Institute of Standards and Technology located in Boulder, Colorado(2).

-NOTE: after collecting, analyzing and understanding the data presented in this paper, the athletic testing company requested there be no mention of their name for fear of invalidating years of hand-timed 40 yard dash results.
+NOTE: After collecting, analyzing and understanding the data presented in this paper, the athletic testing company requested there be no mention of their name for fear of invalidating years of hand-timed 40 yard dash results.
 We have honored their request.

 Test Procedure and Setup:

 Extreme care was taken to not introduce any new variables for the combine event that could bias the data.
-To that end, Zybek Sports provided five independent timers that were started at the exact same time by the position-start system used for standardized combine testing(3)
+To that end, Zybek Sports provided five independent timers that were started at the exact same time by the position-start system used for standardized combine testing(3).

-For each athlete the following was
+For each athlete the following was recorded:

 - The Athlete Designation number